This Employer's Jobs

 THE UNIVERSITY OF TEXAS AT EL PASO: OVERVIEW

-Soon to celebrate its Centennial year, The University of Texas at El Paso is the second oldest academic institution in The University of Texas System.
+Now celebrating its Centennial year, The University of Texas at El Paso is the second oldest academic institution in The University of Texas System.
 UTEP was founded in 1914 as the Texas State School of Mines and Metallurgy.
 In 1949, the school's name changed to Texas Western College.
 In 1967 – one year after the University won a historic NCAA basketball championship (as showcased in the 2006 Disney movie Glory Road) – Texas Western College became The University of Texas at El Paso.

 Today, UTEP is a research university with an enrollment of more than 23,000 students – the majority of whom are Mexican-American.
-UTEP is the only national research university with a Mexican-American majority student body and is third among all U.S. colleges and universities in awarding bachelor’s degrees to Hispanics.
-The University, which employs 1,267 tenured and non-tenured faculty, and 1,830 staff, is located on the U.S.-Mexico border and adjacent to the State of New Mexico in El Paso, Texas – the 19th largest and safest big city in the country.
+UTEP is the only national research university with a Mexican-American majority student body and is third among all U.S. colleges and universities in awarding bachelor’s to Hispanics.
+The University, which employs 1,267 tenured and non-tenured faculty, and 1,830 staff, is located on the U.S.-Mexico border and adjacent to the State of New Mexico in El Paso, Texas – the 19th largest and the safest big city in the country.
 The U.S.-Mexico borderplex that includes El Paso and Juárez, Mexico has a total population of nearly three million people and generates more than $2.6 trillion annually, the equivalent of the fifth largest economy in the world.

-The University of Texas at El Paso’s strategic location, student body and faculty expertise – which is focused on wide range of academic programs and research topics of emerging national interest, such as bilingual education/language acquisition, border security and immigration, environmental sustainability and infrastructure, health disparities and communicable diseases, and international trade and commerce – make UTEP an exciting place to work.
-Ongoing major investments from the Department of Defense, Department of Education, National Institutes of Health and the National Science Foundation form the base of a rapidly growing research portfolio with annual expenditures of nearly $80 million.
+The University of Texas at El Paso’s strategic location, student body and faculty expertise – which is focused on wide range of academic programs and research topics of emerging national interest, such as bilingual education and language acquisition, border security and immigration, environmental sustainability and infrastructure, health disparities and communicable diseases, and international trade and commerce – make UTEP an exciting place to work.
+Ongoing major investments from the Department of Defense, Department of Education, National Institutes of Health and the National Science Foundation form the base of a rapidly growing research portfolio with annual expenditures of more than $83 million.
 That places UTEP among the top emerging Tier One universities in Texas and the top 200 universities in the nation.
 In recognition of its significant growth in both graduate programs and doctoral degree candidates, in 2009 the Texas Legislature designated UTEP as one of eight emerging Tier One research universities.
 This designation allows UTEP to more effectively compete with other prestigious research universities from across the country and will bring additional resources to the city of El Paso.

 UTEP’s competitive programs are attracting record numbers of students and preparing record numbers of graduates.
 Enrollment has grown 49 percent over the last decade, and since 2000, UTEP has achieved 104 percent growth in degrees awarded.
 Consistent with UTEP’s public university mission, administrators have kept tuition and fees affordable (UTEP offers the lowest net price among all public and private research universities in the nation) without sacrificing the quality of services offered to students.
-Additionally, the University recruits heavily within the region – 90 percent of students come from the area, including 83 percent from El Paso County.
+Additionally, the University recruits heavily within the region – 90 percent of students come from the area, including more than 83 percent from El Paso County.

 Under the presidency of Dr. Diana Natalicio, a dynamic and well-respected leader in higher education, UTEP has served as a national model for higher education through the success of its mission to offer historically underserved populations access to excellent higher education opportunities.
 The University’s many successes in working with a nontraditional, primarily first-generation college student population have been lauded by such prestigious institutions as Excelencia in Education, the National Science Foundation (as one of six Model Institutions for Excellence), the National Survey of Student Engagement (as one of 20 Project DEEP Schools) and the American Council on Education (ACE).
 Dr. Natalicio has been personally recognized twice in the last five years by ACE – in 2007 as the recipient of the prestigious Reginald Wilson Diversity Award and in 2013 through her election as board president.
-With a 2012 ranking by Washington Monthly magazine as one of the top 10 universities in the nation – and #1 for promoting social mobility among its graduates – UTEP is well on its way to becoming the first national research university with a 21st century student demographic.
+With a 2012 and 2013 ranking by Washington Monthly magazine as one of the top 10 universities in the nation – and #1 for promoting social mobility among its graduates – UTEP is well on its way to becoming the first national research university with a 21st century student demographic.